Egypt demonstrators reject Mursi call for dialogue

 Thousands of supporters and opponents of Mursi had fought well into Thursday’s early hours, using rocks, petrol bombs and guns.
 Officials said 350 were wounded in the violence.
 Six of the dead were Mursi supporters, the Muslim Brotherhood said.

-Opposition groups have called for protests after Friday prayers aimed at “the downfall of the militia regime”, a dig at what they see as the Brotherhood’s organized street muscle.
+Opposition groups have called for protests after Friday prayers aimed at “the downfall of the militia regime”, a dig at what they see as the Brotherhood’s organised street muscle.

 A communique from a leftist group urged protesters to gather at mosques and squares across Egypt, and to stage marches in Cairo and its sister city Giza, converging on the presidential palace.
 “Egyptian blood is a red line,” the communique said.